peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 6.3 Using the stream mechanism

-A stream is an abstraction of a device whose interface consists of a realtime source of bytes.
+A stream is an abstraction of a device interface which consists of a realtime source of bytes.
 Examples include UARTs, I2S devices and sockets.
 Many streams are continuous: an I2S microphone will source data until switched off and the interface is closed.
 Streams are supported by `asyncio.StreamReader` and